Avalanche Safety Series: Forecast

 Is it safe to go today?
 Should you continue on?

-Before you head into the NZ backcountry you need to ensure you’ve read and understand the New Zealand Avalanche Advisory (NZAA) forecast for the region you’ll be visiting.
+Before you head into backcountry avalanche terrain, you need to ensure you’ve read and understood the New Zealand Avalanche Advisory (NZAA) for the region you’ll be visiting.
 In this article we’ll outline what this means.

 NZ Mountain Safety Council avalanche forecasters produce advisories for 12 regions across NZ.
 Typically, an updated advisory is produced every day during winter and spring to help participants stay safe.